lyndon025/playtested/src/content/article/2023-05-31-cute-girls-in-a-gacha-shooter--closed-beta-impressions---snowbreak-containment-zone.md

 ---
-title: "Cute girls in a gacha shooter | Closed Beta Impressions - Snowbreak: Containment Zone"
+author: lyndonguitar
+category: Review
-description: "In Snowbreak: Containment Zone, the player assumes the role of an Adjutant, navigating the mysterious and devastated ‘containment zone’ while controlling a squad of waifu heroes with diverse skills, gun types, and abilities.
-The game features a gacha system for unlocking and acquiring new heroes, each with their own unique traits and tiers."
+description: 'In Snowbreak: Containment Zone, the player assumes the role of an Adjutant, navigating the mysterious and devastated ‘containment zone’ while controlling a squad of waifu heroes with diverse skills, gun types, and abilities.
+The game features a gacha system for unlocking and acquiring new heroes, each with their own unique traits and tiers.'
+featured: false
 pubDate: 2023-05-31
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "snowbreak:-containment-zone"]
+tags:
-featured: false
+- taptap
+- snowbreak:-containment-zone
-thumb: ""
+thumb: ''
+title: 'Cute girls in a gacha shooter | Closed Beta Impressions - Snowbreak: Containment Zone'
 ---

 In Snowbreak: Containment Zone, the player assumes the role of an Adjutant, navigating the mysterious and devastated ‘containment zone’ while controlling a squad of waifu heroes with diverse skills, gun types, and abilities.
 The game features a gacha system for unlocking and acquiring new heroes, each with their own unique traits and tiers.